KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 - `AbstractCollection` is an abstract class that defines the basic operations required for creating a collection (an object that holds other objects).
 The class contains several abstract functions (like `size()`) that subclasses must implement.
 It also contains a few functions (like `add()` and `remove()`) that by default throw an exception if you call them, so subclasses must override them to change that behavior.
 It also contains a bunch of normal functions that rely on those unimplemented functions.
 For example, the `clear()` function simply calls the `remove()` function until `size()` equals 0.
 The `clear()` function doesn't care how those functions are actually implemented, it just assumes that any subclass will have them defined.

 - `AbstractList` is another abstract class that extends the `AbstractCollection` class.
 It overrides the `add()` function, and adds a few functions that subclasses must implement.
-For example, the abstract `get()` function means that any subclasses have to implement code that allows you to get an object from a specific index.
+For example, the abstract `get()` function means that any subclasses have to implement code that lets you get an object from a specific index.

 - `ArrayList` extends `AbstractList` and defines implementations of all of the above abstract functions.
 Internally, it uses an array to hold the objects that are added to it.
 So when you call the `get()` function on an `ArrayList`, you're actually using an array index behind the scenes.
 But note that code that calls the `get()` function doesn't have to care about exactly how the code works internally.